2ndSightLab/ai-tracker/fixed.md

 🟢 Created new project for generic parllel processor so the main project doesn't mess it up.
 Now can use that parallel processor for any project 👍 After fixes yesterady requied mnimal chages.

-🟢 New account deployed but getting hung up trying to assume role becuase I presume things are not getting deployed in the correct order or the role name is wrong...checking...Hmm the role looks correct...
+🟢 New account deployed but getting hung up trying to assume role becuase I presume things are not getting deployed in the correct order or the role name is wrong...checking...Hmm the role looks correct...oh wait it's trying to deploy the acount with the acount role...hmm what is causting that...

 ## 7/10/2026